-Loan Closing Documents (principally the Loan Agreement, Note, Tax Compliance Agreement, Continuing Disclosure Agreement, and related certificates).
+- Loan Closing Documents (principally the Loan Agreement, Note, Tax Compliance Agreement, Continuing Disclosure Agreement, and related certificates).

->

-> If the borrower does not have a published rating and the permanent financing portion of the loan exceeds $1 million, the Program Administrator will require the borrower to secure a published rating or bond insurance for the Loan.
+If the borrower does not have a published rating and the permanent financing portion of the loan exceeds $1 million, the Program Administrator will require the borrower to secure a published rating or bond insurance for the Loan.
 In this event, the Program Administrator will provide the rating agency or bond insurer with the information prepared for DelVal's credit review.
 In addition to DelVal's origination fee, the borrower will be responsible for the rating fee or insurance premium (if either is required), newspaper advertisements, the DCED application fee, its solicitor's fees, and the fees of any consultants that represent it.
 The total costs of issuance are generally less than half the costs of a public sale of bonds.

->

-> The applications for the various types of political subdivisions are posted at the URL below.
+The applications for the various types of political subdivisions are posted at the URL below, "Applications for Prospective Borrowers".
 The appropriate Word and Excel files should be submitted to the Program Administrator.
 Current rates can be found on the "Home" webpage.
 Please contact the Program Administrator (See contact information in the footer of this webpage.) for additional information and for pro forma debt service schedules.